adamhughes86/CCF1/README.md

 ### 3. Declaration Order
 - Declarations **must** be on their own line
 - Declarations *should* be alphabetised
-- Vendor prefixes **must** immediately follow their unprefixed version.
+- Vendor prefixes **must** immediately preceed their unprefixed version.
 Vendor Prefixes should also be alphabetical order

 #### 3.1.
 Declaration Order - Preprocessors
 - Declarations in mixins and extends *should* be alphabetised